CMINTAN/calendar-reader/README.md

 ### Getting Additional Help Deploying to Azure
 To learn more about deploying a bot to Azure, see [Deploy your bot to Azure][40] for a complete list of deployment instructions.

+#### Future development
+1. Create accesor to a exisiting calendar
+2. Restructure the dialog, especially the reading loop
+3. Distinguish the date by update it to today after comparing with current date
+4. Time zone sensitive
+5. Test with Cortana
+6. Add LUIS
+7. Include update calendar entries accessor

 # Further reading
 - [Bot Framework Documentation][20]
 - [Bot Basics][32]